dilner1/Connect-4/README.md

 ## Colour Palette

-Selected colors based off of combinations suggestrd by this site, colors were based on the traditional connect 4 color scheme of blue and red but with less saturation. https://coolors.co/palettes/trending
+Selected colors based on combinations suggested by this site, colors were based on the traditional connect 4 scheme of blue and red but with less saturation.
+The is a slightly lighter border to allow the canvas stand out from the background and the chip colors, this also gives the site come variation.
+The blue player color is quite dark, using the same color for the text looked almost black, a more saturated blue is used instead to give a clearer indication for who's turn it is.
+As the red stands out enough I kept that the same color value throughout. https://coolors.co/palettes/trending

-- Player red E63946
+- Red player #E63946
-- Canvas blue A8DADC
+- Canvas blue #A8DADC
-- Player blue 1D3557
+- Blue player #1D3557
+- Blue text #181A99
-- background F1FAEE
+- background #F1FAEE
-- Alternative B1E1A3
+- Button color #2778C4

 ## Reset Button

-Implemented a reset button for players to restart a round, this does not effect the players score.
+The reset button allows players to restart a round, this does not affect the players score.
 This function is also called when a player wins.
-Initially when called the canvas would reset immediately, decided instead to delay the rest so players could see the move that won the game.
-Initially tried to call the reset using an event listener to the sweet alert however I could not get this to work so instead opent for a setTimeout.
+Initially when called the canvas would reset immediately, I decided instead to delay this so players could see the winning move.
+Initially I tried to call the reset function using an event listener on the sweet alert button, however I could not get this to work so instead opted for a setTimeout.
+The setTimeout only affects the reset on a win, when pressing the button the game resets immediately.

 # Testing